NewStrangeWorlds/BeAR/docs_src/sections/retrieval_setup.rst

   multi-core processor.

 | ``forward model type``
-|  Sets the forward model that is supppsed to be used.
+|  Sets the forward model that is supposed to be used.
 BeAR currently supports the following models:

      - ``transmission`` - Transmission spectrum

-     - ``secondary_eclipse`` - Secondary eclipse / occulation spectrum
+     - ``secondary_eclipse`` - Secondary eclipse / occultation spectrum

      - ``emission`` - Emission spectrum